DXHeroes/knowledge-base-content/practices/updating-dependencies.md

 **TL;DR**

 Updating dependencies for your application can be a huge pain.
-But it is a necessary pain!
+But it is essential.
 Your whole project can be jeopardized without regular updates.
-Automatize and keep track of the dependencies’ changes.
+Automating this process helps keep track of any changes, and allows developers to focus on developing.

-## What Is a Library
+## What Is a Library?

-A library is a suite of data.
-It consist of pre-written code, procedures, classes, scripts, data configurations, and more.
-Developers add libraries to the program they are developing to get some functionalities, dependencies, or automation without having to program it specifically for their program.
+A library is a collection of data.
+It consists of several kinds of data, including pre-written code, procedures, classes, scripts, data configurations, and more.
+Developers add libraries to the programs in development to provide resources for functions, dependencies, or automation, without having to program it specifically for their program.

-Here are a few advantages in using libraries:
+## Why Use libraries?

-- The library code can be used by multiple different programs.
-In comparison, the code that is part of the program can be used only within the program.
+- Library code can be used by multiple different programs.
+Code that is part of the program can be used only within the program, leading to duplication of code, and inefficient use of storage.
+Potential discrepancies can also occur if copies of the same data are updated separately.
-- While using the library, the program gains the library’s dependencies and does not have to implement the dependencies itself.
+- While using the library, the program's dependencies can be fulfilled by the library’s resources, and so the program does not require separate implementation of the dependencies.
-- The library can be installed to the program in any lifecycle phase.
+- The library can be installed to the program in any lifecycle phase, so the program can be expanded whenever required.

-## Why You Might Want the Dependencies to Be Updated
+## Why Dependencies Should Be Updated

-Sometimes the updates are arriving almost every day and it can get very annoying.
-Updating is a pain.
-It takes a long time and after the update, nothing works as before.
-But remember - libraries updates might be very important.
-The functionalities of the specific library you need for your program to be working may change.
+Sometimes updates are arriving almost every day, and it can get very annoying.
+Updating can be disruptive in terms of time taken, and also after the update, functionality can change.
+Library updates can be very important, however, and the functionailty of the specific library you need for your program may be dependent on the changes applied by these updates.

-You should keep track of those updates, they might contain important changes, for example:
+You should keep track of those updates, especially important changes for example:

-- Security vulnerabilities fixes
+- Security vulnerability and loophole closure
 - Bug fixes
 - Performance improvements
-- New functionalities
+- New and increased functionality
-- Better user interface
+- User experience improvements

-You might need some of these changes urgently.
-Checking them regularly and updating them as soon as possible saves you time and money.
-You have to update the dependencies anyway, so why to postpone and, therefore, accumulate a maintenance debt?
+You may need some of these changes urgently.
+Checking updates regularly and applying updates as soon as possible saves you time and money.
+You have to update the dependencies anyway, so apply them on schedule, and negate any maintenance debt that may otherwise build up.

 ## Problems the Updated Dependencies Solve